data-science-hub/data-science-hub.github.io/submissions.md

 ##### Survey Papers

-Solicited and unsolicited surveys of the state of the art of topics central to the journal's scope.
-Survey articles should have the potential to become well-known introductory and overview texts.
-These submissions will be reviewed along the following dimensions: (1) Suitability as introductory text, targeted at researchers, PhD students, or practitioners, to get started on the covered topic.
-(2) How comprehensive and how balanced is the presentation and coverage.
-(3) Readability and clarity of the presentation.
-(4) Importance of the covered material to the broader Data Science community.
+We also publish survey papers of the state of the art of topics central to the journal's scope.
+Survey articles should be comprehensive and balanced, and should have the potential to become well-known introductory and overview texts.

 ##### Reports

-We also publish reports with the expectation of high impact, including:
+Finally, we also publish reports with the expectation of high impact.
+The topics of such reports can include software, platforms, APIs, datasets, standards, outreach activities, and book reviews.

-- software, web services, APIs
-- datasets and databases
-- visualization widgets
-- meetings, hackathons, outreach activities
-- book reviews